MaxOhn/rosu-pp/README.md

 A standalone crate to calculate star ratings and performance points for all [osu!](https://osu.ppy.sh/home) gamemodes.

-Conversions are generally not supported.
+Conversions between gamemodes are generally not supported.

-Async is supported.
+Async is supported through features, see below.

 ### Usage